shahamed/rocFFT/docs/design/buffer_assignment.rst

      input or output.
 For example, the input of a copy-kernel (like COPY_CMPLX_TO_R or COPY_CMPLX_TO_HERM) must be interleaved.

-   * Internal temp buffers are allocated contigously, so they can be used on both planar and interlevead formats.
+   * Internal temp buffers are allocated contiguously, so they can be used on both planar and interleaved formats.
 This is not always true for user-provided buffers.
 An obvious example of this planar data: users typically create these using two buffers.